Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 There are a few properties hanging off the `req.backend` object in VCL...

-- `is_cluster`: indicates when the request has come from a clustering node (e.g. 'cluster shield' node).
+- `is_cluster`: indicates when the request has come from a clustering node (e.g. fetching node).
 - `is_origin`: indicates if the request will be proxied to an origin server (e.g. your own backend application).
 - `is_shield`: indicates if the request will be proxied to a shield POP (which happens when shielding is enabled).

 If you try to access `is_origin` from within the `vcl_recv` state subroutine, for example, it will be cause a compiler error.
-This is because that API is only available to 'cluster shield' nodes (and specifically only states that would result in a request being proxied, meaning although `vcl_hit` runs on a 'cluster shield' node, that state would not have access to `is_origin`).
+This is because that API is only available to fetching nodes (and specifically only states that would result in a request being proxied, meaning although `vcl_hit` runs on a fetching node, that state would not have access to `is_origin`).

 So depending on what you're trying to verify, it might be preferable to use the negated `is_shield` approach for checking if the request is going to be proxied to origin or a shield pop node.